mpokrass/Personality-notes/psych-356.md

 There has been research on this.
 Researcher got word that a bunch of engineers were about to get fired.
 Got one group to rant, the other group explained something else.
 Then checked them a while later.
 They worked them up into a lather, they got angrier.

 Trauma teams and PTSD.
 During shooting, disaster, emergency.
 Psychologists are on their way, debriefing.
 Whole premise is Freudian.
 Talk about your feelings before you repress it and you won’t get PTSD.
 A lot of people have studied this.
-Compare people who got and who didn’t get counseling.
+Compare people who got and who didn’t get counselling.
 There is no effect on later well-being, but we all believe it because we are implicit Freudians.
 That kind of catharsis does not work, statistically.

 What you really need is not just going over the material, just rumination.
 Need to put it into a meaningful context.
 Some kind of redemptive aspect.